-Funders: Please go through this list one item at a time and tally up your FLAIL points (note, most items get one points; some are more aggravating and so they get five points).
+Funders: Please go through this list one item at a time and tally up your FLAIL points.
 Actually, use this Excel file, since it will automatically add up your score.
 Then have a conversation with your team about what things you can do to improve your score.

 Nonprofits: Think of a grant proposal you’re working on, and go through this list.
 Whenever an item is true for this grant, take a shot of leftover gala wine.